Glenwood Caverns Adventure Park: Further expansions

-2012 saw the biggest expansion since 2005, when three new rides were brought to the park.
-These included a Zierer kiddie coaster and an SBF-Visa Ferris wheel, both relocated from Wild Zone Adventures in Canada.
-The major addition was the Cliffhanger roller coaster, relocated from the closed Celebration City in Branson, Missouri.
-The coaster saw a grand opening in June of that year.
-According to the park, it is the highest-elevation, full-sized roller coaster in America.
-It stands at an elevation of 7160 feet above sea level.
-In 2013, it was revealed that the park was working on an expansion of the upper part of the cave system.
-With this expansion, the single cave tour was split into two smaller 40-minute tours, allowing increased capacity.
-The aerial tramway undertook its own expansion, adding two more pulses.
-This brought the total to six, with eighteen cabins in all; the maximum efficiency of the aerial tramway.
-The next ride came in 2014, an SBF-Visa custom swing named Glenwood Canyon Flyer, installed as a milder alternative to the Giant Canyon Swing.
-It made an appearance on the show Thrill Factor in 2015 in "Kari Has No Sense".
-Early 2017 brought an official announcement of the next new ride, the Haunted Mine Drop (Now the Crystal Tower), which opened in the summer of that year.
-The drop tower is the first in the world to drop underground.
-Ride themes are featured in addition to the 110 feet drop.
+In 2012, the park undertook its largest expansion since 2005 with the addition of three rides.
+These included a Zierer children’s roller coaster and an SBF-Visa Ferris wheel, both relocated from Wild Zone Adventures in Canada.
+The flagship addition was the Cliffhanger roller coaster, relocated from the former Celebration City amusement park in Branson, Missouri.
+The coaster opened in June 2012.
+As of 2026, Cliffhanger is the highest elevation roller coaster in the United States, operating at an elevation of 7,160 feet (2,180 m) above sea level.

+Cave and tramway improvements (2013)

+In 2013, the park expanded the upper portion of its cave system.
+As part of this project, the original cave tour was divided into two separate tours, both being approximately 40 minutes.
+That same year, the aerial tramway was expanded by adding two additional pulse sequences, bringing the total to six pulses and eighteen cabins.

+Additional rides (2014–2015)

+In 2014, the park installed the Glenwood Canyon Flyer as an alternative to the Giant Canyon Swing.
+The ride was later featured on the television program Thrill Factor in 2015, in the episode "Kari Has No Sense".

+Haunted Mine Drop / Crystal Tower (2017)

+In early 2017, the park announced the addition of the Haunted Mine Drop, a drop tower that descends underground and features themed elements as well as a 110-foot (34 m) vertical drop.
+The ride opened in the summer of 2017.
+The Haunted Mine Drop was renamed as Crystal Tower in 2023.